Glossary of Terms

 School Committee - The School Committee is responsible for overseeing the local public schools.
 Elected by the voters of the town, members appoint the Superintendent, approve the budget, negotiate union contracts, and set policies for the public schools in the district.

-School Council - A school council is a representative, school building-based committee composed of the principal, parents, teachers, community members and, at the secondary level, students, required to be established by each school under Massachusetts General Laws and operates under Massachusetts opening meeting laws.
-Teachers, parents, and community members can become more committed to improving the schools and more supportive of the public school system when they enjoy the opportunity to serve or be represented on a school council that has a role in shaping the policies and programs of the school.
+School Council - A school council is a representative, school building-based committee composed of the principal, parents, guardians, teachers, community members and, at the secondary level, students, required to be established by each school under Massachusetts General Laws and operates under Massachusetts opening meeting laws.
+Teachers, parents, guardians, and community members can become more committed to improving the schools and more supportive of the public school system when they enjoy the opportunity to serve or be represented on a school council that has a role in shaping the policies and programs of the school.
 School councils enhance site-based decision making because they expand the participation of the school community in its schools' decision making.
 The involvement of different groups on the council provides the school with different and mutually complementary perspectives on its improvement goals and plans.
 In addition, by involving people who work in and support the school in the development of the school's improvement plan, the likelihood will increase that the plan will be successfully implemented.
 School councils are to assist principals in adopting educational goals for the school that are consistent with local educational policies and statewide student performance standards, identifying the educational needs of students attending the school reviewing the annual school building budget and formulating a school improvement plan.

-Special Education Parent’s Advisory Council (SEPAC) - A group of parents, professionals and administration in a shared effort to understand, respect, and support appropriate education for all children with special needs in our community.
+Special Education Parent’s Advisory Council (SEPAC) - A group of parents, guardians, professionals and administration in a shared effort to understand, respect, and support appropriate education for all children with special needs in our community.

 Special Education Building Administrator (SEBA) - A building-based administrator responsible for the oversight of special education programming within the school.
 This person may sometimes assume the role of the assistant principal.